 The 2028 Notes mature on January 15, 2028.
 Interest is payable on the 2028 Notes on January 15 and July 15 of each year.
-The 2028 Notes are senior, unsecured obligations of the Company and rank equally in right of payment to all of the Company's existing and future senior debt and senior in right of payment to all of the Company's existing and future subordinated debt.
+The 2028 Notes are senior, unsecured obligations of the Company and rank equally in right of payment to all of the Company's existing and future subordinated debt.
 The 2028 Notes are effectively subordinated to any of the Company's existing and future secured debt, to the extent of the value of the assets securing such debt.
 The obligations under the 2028 Notes are jointly and severally guaranteed by all of the Company's Restricted Subsidiaries (as defined by the indenture governing the 2028 Notes), other than (i) subsidiaries that have assets with a book value of not more than \$2.0 million and that do not guarantee certain other indebtedness, (ii) Unrestricted Subsidiaries (as defined by the indenture governing the 2028 Notes), and (iii) Finance Co., which is an issuer (all such Restricted Subsidiaries providing guarantees, the "Guarantors").
-All of the Company's subsidiaries are Guarantors, with the exception of AW Mortgage, Inc. ("AW Mortgage") which holds the Company's interests in two unconsolidated mortgage joint ventures, and which has been designated an Unrestricted Subsidiary pursuant to the indenture governing the 2028 Notes.
-As of and for the three months ended August 31, 2023, the Company recognized equity in earnings from AW Mortgage of \$3.5 million and AW Mortgage had \$7.8 million of assets and no liabilities.
+All of the Company's subsidiaries are Guarantors, with the exception of AW Mortgage Holdings L.L.C. ("AW Mortgage") which holds the Company's interests in two unconsolidated mortgage joint ventures, and which has been designated an Unrestricted Subsidiary pursuant to the indenture governing the 2028 Notes.
+As of and for the nine months ended February 29, 2024, the Company recognized equity in earnings from AW Mortgage of \$10.2 million and AW Mortgage had \$7.9 million of assets and no liabilities.